d13co/blog.algorand.observer/content/posts/what-is-algorand-observer.md

 date: 2022-06-25T02:18:38+03:00
 draft: true
 ---
-## TL;DR: Real-time blockchain event streaming
+## TL;DR: Real-time blockchain event streaming.

-We are building a set of services around specific blockchain events from the Algorand MainNet network.
+We are building a set of services around parsing and reacting to specific blockchain events on the Algorand MainNet network.

-The public frontend to this will be the present site, where you will be able to see this data, as well as aggregates & statistics, in real-time.
+The public frontend to this will be Algorand.Observer, where users will be able to see this data, as well as aggregates & statistics, in real-time.

 ## What kind of on-chain events?